2025–26 West of Scotland Football League: Second Division

+Bellshill Athletic won the Second Division title on 2 May 2026, with an 8–0 win over Forth Wanderers to maintain an 11-point lead over Threave Rovers, who had three games remaining at the time.

 Team changes

 Defending champions Neilston were promoted to the First Division alongside Whitletts Victoria, Muirkirk and Lanark United while Yoker Athletic, St Anthony's and Craigmark Burntonians were relegated to the Third Division.
 In their place, Maybole, Blantyre Victoria and Ashfield were relegated from the First Division and Thorn Athletic, Kilsyth Athletic, Threave Rovers and Greenock were promoted from the Third Division.